Kim Potter sentenced to 2 years in Daunte Wright's death

 But the judge said the case was not the same as other high-profile killings by police.

 “This is not a cop found guilty of murder for using his knee to pin down a person for 9 1/2 minutes as he gasped for air.
-This is not a cop found guilty of manslaughter for intentionally drawing his firearm and shooting across his partner and killing an unarmed woman who approached approached his squad,” Chu said.
+This is not a cop found guilty of manslaughter for intentionally drawing his firearm and shooting across his partner and killing an unarmed woman who approached his squad,” said Chu, referring to Chauvin and Noor.
 “This is a cop who made a tragic mistake.”

 For someone with no criminal history, such as Potter, the state guidelines on first-degree manslaughter range from slightly more than six years to about 8 1/2 years in prison, with the presumptive sentence being just over seven years.